-- Surgeon General's Advisory on E-cigarette Use Among Youth - o Download [PDF-572 KB] [☑ - E-cigarettes Shaped Like Flash Drives: Information for Parents, Educators, and Health Care Providers - Teachers and Parents: That USB Stick Might Be an E-cigarette - E-cigarettes.surgeongeneral.gov ☐ - o Information from the Surgeon General on the risks of e-cigarettes for young people, and includes free tools such - Teen.smokefree.gov - o Information for teens who use tobacco products, including tips on how to quit. - Electronic Cigarettes - Basic information about e-cigarettes from CDC's Office on Smoking and Health.
+- Surgeon General's Advisory on E-cigarette Use Among Youth - · E-cigarettes Shaped Like Flash Drives: Information for Parents, Educators, and Health Care Providers - Teachers and Parents: That USB Stick Might Be an E-cigarette - - Information from the Surgeon General on the risks of e-cigarettes for young people, and includes free tools such as a parent tip sheet for talking to teens about e-cigarettes

+[7] [PDF 5.2MB].

+- Teen.smokefree.gov

+☐

+- Information for teens who use tobacco products, including tips on how to quit.

+- Electronic Cigarettes

+- Basic information about e-cigarettes from CDC's Office on Smoking and Health.